 How is glaucoma treated?

 The Dr. Wade and Mayo at the Eye Center of Texas may recommend medication for treatment.
 This is usually in the form of eye drops.
-Medication won’t cure the disease, but can keep it under control.
-For patients who don’t want to use drops daily due to side effects, expense or the hassle of using a medication daily, laser is an option.
-The laser (SLT) is a 5 minute out patient procedure that is painless and is as effective as drops.
+Medication won’t cure the disease but can keep it under control.
+For patients who don’t want to use drops daily due to side effects, expense or the hassle of using a medication daily, a laser is an option.
+The laser (SLT) is a 5-minute outpatient procedure that is painless and is as effective as drops.
 80% of people respond to laser and the average duration of effect is 3-5 years.
 With the SLT laser treatment can be repeated if the effect wears off with time.